radixdlt/official-examples/step-by-step/16-candy-store-external-blueprint/README.md

     }
 ```

-When publishing the package the package address will checked for an existing
+When publishing the package, the package address is checked for an existing
 blueprint.
+Publishing will fail if none exists.

-The description in the macro gives us access to the external
+The description in the macro gives us access to the external blueprint's
-blueprint's functions in our own.
-In our Candy Store blueprint we use this to
+functions in our own.
+In our Candy Store blueprint we use this to instantiate a
-instantiate a component from a separately published Gumball Machine package.
+component from a separately published Gumball Machine package.

 ```rs
     let gumball_machine =